 This is one of those little things that had been bugging me for a while, but it took me a lot of searching to find a solution that worked.
 Eventually, I did find a solution that worked for me, so I’m sharing it here in case anyone else is having the same trouble.
-Hopefully, it’ll save someone some time.
+It’s a very niche issue, but hopefully, it’ll save someone some time.

 What I wanted to do sounds like it should be simple: change the “Filed Under:” and “Tagged With:” labels for the metadata on WordPress posts.
 This is the metadata that usually displays at the top of posts.